 In fact, the best method is to lie it down horizontally in order to achieve both these things.
 However, whatever you choose shouldn’t have much of difference.

 Nevertheless, it’s always best to store your brush in a dry area away from the bathroom.
 Leaving the brush in a closed, damp environment may damage the brush and prevent it from properly drying.
 Therefore, keep it somewhere away from any humidity so it can dry properly.

-How To Break In & Remove Smells From A Shaving Brush With Soap Lather
+How To Break In A New Shaving Brush

 Sometimes brushes are a little stiff and coarse when first purchased.
 Although this can happen to badger bristles, it’s particularly common among boar brushes.
 Another frequent complaint is that new brushes come with a funky animal smell especially when wet.

 Both these issues are easy to take care of but require a little patience.
 The following method is also great for cleaning your brush as it may have trace dust particles when delivered.
 However, take note that you can’t break in a synthetic brush so this is mostly for natural bristles:

 - Run warm water through the brush and soak for 5-10 minutes.

 - Fill a mug halfway with warm water.